 Current video analytics software do work, but in a constrained environment.
 For example, video analytics if used for perimeter security or vehicle license plate recognition or unattended baggage in a public space, will work; provided weather conditions are not extreme, the number of vehicles is not very high, or in an not so crowed location, respectively.
 On the other hand, if a user wishes to identify unattended baggage in a busy railway station at peak hours, he will surely be disappointed; as the system will end up generating too many false alerts.

-Thus, keep in mind that the success of a intelligent video analytics implementation will be determined by the use it is put to and in situ conditions.
+Thus, keep in mind that the success of a intelligent video analytics software implementation will be determined by the use it is put to and in situ conditions.